Case-Rocket-Team/Parachute-Gore-DXF-Generator/README.md

 To use the program, run `main.py`.
 Adjust the options in the GUI window, and once the settings are to your liking, press the `Plot gore` button to preview the gore, and press the `Get DXF` button to save a DXF file.

-Most settings can be changed in the GUI, and editing the config file will only affect the default values for these settings.
+Most settings can be changed in the GUI, and editing `config.py` will only affect the default values for these settings.
 The settings that can only be changed in the config file are starred below.

 The available settings are as follows: